JakeGinnivan/react-popout/README.md

 Called when popout window is closed, either by user or by calling close.

 ### options [optional]
 Object representing window options.
-See https://developer.mozilla.org/en-US/docs/Web/API/Window/open#Position_and_size_features for reference.
+See [the docs](https://developer.mozilla.org/en-US/docs/Web/API/Window/open#Position_and_size_features) for reference.

 Example:
 `<Popout options={{left: '100px', top: '200px'}} />`